 Adoption likely amplifies our reactions to life’s events such as the start or end of a relationship, the birth of a child, health issues, reunion with biological family members, or the loss of a adopted parent.
 Our partners, friends and family, and even ourselves, are often caught off guard by the intensity and sudden eruption of emotions.
 In short, adoption has created a more complicated life for an adoptee and continues to exert influence over our responses.

-As an adoptee myself, I have a deep passion for working with those impacted by adoption and helping untangle the confusion and push/pull inside.
+As an adoptee myself, I am intimately aware of the complexities which are present in our relationship to ourselves and others.
+I have a deep passion for working with those who have been adopted, helping untangle the confusion and push/pull inside, and bringing light to the lifelong impact.
+In fact, it’s why I became a therapist.
 I work from a relational and somatic framework, allowing you to safely explore and connect the pieces.

 I primarily work with adults of adoption, however, I also offer consultation to spouses, adoptive parents, and professionals looking to grow their knowledge in the impact of adoption.